Temporal Vertex Cover with a Sliding Time Window: Introduction and Motivation

 For every edge $e\in E$ in the underlying graph $G$ of a temporal graph $(G,\lambda)$, $\lambda (e)$ denotes the set of time slots at which $e$ is \emph{active} in $(G,\lambda)$.
 Due to its vast applicability in many areas, this notion of temporal graphs has been studied from different perspectives under various names such as \emph{time-varying}~\cite{FlocchiniMS09,TangMML10-ACM,krizanc1}, \emph{evolving}~\cite{xuan,Ferreira-MANETS-04,clementi}, \emph{dynamic}~\cite{GiakkoupisSS14,CasteigtsFloccini12}, and \emph{graphs over time} \cite{Leskovec-Kleinberg-Faloutsos07}; for a recent attempt to integrate existing models, concepts, and results from the distributed computing perspective see the survey papers~\cite{CasteigtsFloccini12,flocchini1,flocchini2} and the references therein.
 Data analytics on temporal networks have also been very recently studied in the context of summarizing networks that represent sports teams' activity data to discover recurring strategies and understand team tactics~\cite{gionis1}, as well as extracting patterns from interactions between groups of entities in a social network~\cite{gionis2}.

-Motivated by the fact that, due to causality, information in temporal graphs can ``flow'' only along sequences of edges whose time-labels are increasing, most temporal graph parameters and optimization problems that have been studied so far are based on the notion of temporal paths and other ``path-related'' notions, such as temporal analogues of distance, diameter, reachability, exploration, and centrality~\cite{akrida,erlebach,spirakis,michailTSP,akridaTOCS}.
+Motivated by the fact that information in temporal graphs can ``flow'' only along sequences of edges whose time-labels are increasing, most temporal graph parameters and optimization problems that have been studied so far are based on the notion of temporal paths and other ``path-related'' notions, such as temporal analogues of distance, diameter, reachability, exploration, and centrality~\cite{AkridaGMS16,erlebach,mertziosMCS19,michailTSP,AkridaGMS-TOCS17,enright2018deleting,AkridaMNRPZ_Stochastic-19,AkridaMS19}.
 In contrast, only few attempts have been made to define ``non-path'' temporal graph problems.
 Motivated by the contact patterns among high-school students, Viard et al.~\cite{viardClique, viardCliqueTCS}, and later Himmel et al.~\cite{neidermeier}, introduced and studied $\Delta$-cliques, an extension of the concept of cliques to temporal graphs, in which all vertices interact with each other at least once every $\Delta$ consecutive time steps within a given time interval.
+Furthermore, natural temporal extensions have been recently introduced and studied for the classical problems graph coloring~\cite{MMZ19} and maximum matching~\cite{baste2018temporal,MertziosMNZZ-Arxiv19}.